TechGrounds-Cloud8/cloud8-benbui797/06_Cloud_2/AWS-13-3_Route53.md

 - IP-based routing policy – Use when you want to route traffic based on the location of your users, and have the IP addresses that the traffic originates from.
 - Multivalue answer routing policy – Use when you want Route 53 to respond to DNS queries with up to eight healthy records selected at random.
 - Weighted routing policy – Use to route traffic to multiple resources in proportions that you specify.

+**CNAME vs Alias Records**
+*CNAME*
+- CNAME can point any DNS query to any other DNS record (even non Route53).
+Never to an IP address.
+- AWS charges you for CNAME queries
+- A CNAME record can't be at the top node of a DNS namespace (zone apex)

+*Alias Record*
+- An Alias Record can only point to a CloudFront distribution, Elastic Beanstalk, ELB, S3 bucket (static website) or to another record in the same hosted zone that the alias record is in.
+- You do not get charged for alias queries to AWS Resources.
+- You can create an Alias Record at the zone apex (but you cannot route to a CNAME at the zone apex).

 ## Key terminology
 - **Domain Name System (DNS)** This is the protocol that translates named adresses (for humans) to IP addresses (for computers).